rupak10987/UFO-Game-Project/README.md

 [Q] to fire special guns(sniper, shotgun, emp) which ammunitions can be Looted from dead ufo.

 <b>Instructions</b><br>
 Download the repo.
-Go to the game/x64/Debug/
+Go to the game/x64/Debug/ <br>
 Then run (the game.exe) as admin.

 <b>New Features</b>